Table of Contents

 Laboratory Investigations of Testicle Pain in Young Boys

 Although a thorough clinical history and examination can give good clues to the diagnosis, additional testing may still be necessary.
-A urinalysis and culture are frequently done: presence of pyuria and bacteria in the urine is more diagnostic of epididymitis.
+A urinalysis and culture are frequently done: the presence of pyuria and bacteria in the urine is more diagnostic of epididymitis.
 If the boy is postpubertal and sexually active, a urethral swab should be taken for culture.

 Other laboratory investigations that should be done if epididymitis is suspected involve checking for leukocytosis, staining, and culture of urethral discharge if present, and other specific tests for detecting Neisseria gonorrhoeae and Chlamydia trachomatis.